ericmassip/enlighten-me/README.md

 _(Disclaimer: [This tweet](https://twitter.com/obauma/status/1220624748062953472?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1220624748062953472&ref_url=https%3A%2F%2Fwww.tmrow.com%2Fblog%2F5-climate-myths-that-need-to-die%2F)
 from Olivier Baumann from [Tomorrow](https://www.tmrow.com/) inspired me to start this project)_

-A simple tool that turns the [LIFX](https://eu.lifx.com/) light bulb greener when the sun shines or the wind blows (amongst others) in your region, and redder when they don't.
+A simple tool that turns a smart light bulb greener when the sun shines or the wind blows (amongst others) in your region, and redder when they don't.
 Information about the carbon intensity of your region is given by the [electricityMap](https://www.electricitymap.org/map).
 This tool informs us about the right moment to charge or use our electrified devices via a smart light bulb.